zacaryattack/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Zacary Cotton is a student of artificial intelligence currently attending classes at the University of Texas at Arlington.
-His research interests include automated services, cloud computing, and neural networks.
+His research interests include automated services, cluster computing, and neural networks.